-Obtaining the diploma:
+Obtaining the diploma

-FG4 A candidate must undertake advanced study in two approved courses (or the equivalent) and complete a research paper on an approved topic under the guidance of a supervisor appointed by Senate.
-A candidate must obtain at least 50% for each course and at least 50% for the research paper.
+A candidate must undertake advanced study in four approved courses (or the FG4 equivalent).
+A candidate must obtain at least 50% for each course.

-- FG5.1 A candidate may be required to submit prepared assignments, participate in debates or moots, and to undergo a written and/or oral examination in all or any of his/her approved courses and/or research paper. - FG5.2 The candidate must submit a research paper of not more than 12 500 words on a subject approved by Senate which must be of legal interest and related to one of the approved courses. - FG5.3 A candidate who has failed any approved course with 47% or more has the right to an oral examination in that course. - FG5.4 Any such oral examination shall be convened upon a minimum of three days notice given by the Faculty to the candidate, and shall be held at the Faculty in the presence of two examiners, one of whom shall be external to the course concerned, but who may be a member of the Faculty staff.
+- FG5 1 A candidate may be required to submit prepared assignments, participate in debates or moots, and to undergo a written and/or oral examination in all or any of his/her approved courses. - FG5 2 A candidate who has failed any approved course with 47% or more has the right to an oral examination in that course. - FG5 3 Any such oral examination shall be convened upon a minimum of three days' notice given by the Faculty to the candidate, and shall be held at the Faculty in the presence of two examiners, one of whom shall be external to the course concerned, but who may be a member of the Faculty staff. - FG5.4 Supplementary examinations are not set for any of the approved courses.

-FG5.5 Supplementary examinations are not set for any of the approved courses.
+Credit and exemption

-Credit and exemption:
+FG6.1 Senate may accept examinations in an appropriate course of equivalent weight passed at this or another university recognised for the purpose of exempting a candidate from one course of the work prescribed in Rule FG4; provided that Senate may, in advance, approve an individual course or courses offered by another university, as a course which, if completed, will allow credit for and exemption from a course prescribed for the Postgraduate Diploma in Law.
+Such approval will be valid for one year but may be renewed on the recommendation of the Faculty of Law.

-- FG6.1 Senate may accept examinations in an appropriate course of equivalent weight passed at this or another university recognised for the purpose of exempting a candidate from one course of the work prescribed in Rule FG4; provided that Senate may, in advance, approve an individual course or courses offered by another university, as a course which, if completed, will allow credit for and exemption from a course prescribed for the Postgraduate Diploma in Law.
-Such approval will be valid for one year but may be renewed on the recommendation of the Faculty of Law. - Notwithstanding Rule FG6.1, a candidate will not be admitted to the Diploma unless he FG6.2 or she has completed at least one course and the research paper at this University.
+FG6.2 Notwithstanding Rule FG6.1, a candidate will not be admitted to the Diploma unless he or she has completed at least two courses at this University.